Telling your GP why you have come and giving the key facts fast will help make the most of your eight minutes.

 The average GP’s appointment lasts 10 minutes.
 Allowing time for one patient to leave, for the doctor to write up their notes and for you to walk in, that knocks off a couple of minutes.
 So now you have eight minutes with your GP, and you want to make every one count.
 Where do you start?

-‘A key question is one you ask yourself before you go to the surgery,’ says Dr Catti Moss, a member of the Patient-Partnership Group of the Royal College of GPs.
+‘A key question is one you ask yourself before you go to the surgery,’ says Dr Catti Moss.
 ‘You need to ask “Why am I going?” and “What do I want from this visit?”
 Nearly all the cases where patients fail to get information happen because the patient didn’t think about what they wanted.’

 Tell your doctor directly